SW5052 - Theoretical Perspectives in Social Work (2023/24)

 Balance of independent study and scheduled teaching activity

-1. Discuss relevant theoretical perspectives and how these contribute to the knowledge base of social work
+- You will be able to discuss relevant theoretical perspectives and how these contribute to the knowledge base of social work

-3. Apply appropriate theory to practice with diverse client groups and communities
+- You can apply appropriate theory to practice with diverse client groups and communities

-4. Demonstrate a critical knowledge of social work theory, research and evidence, and evaluate how they inform interventions with service users including practice responses to the contexts of poverty and social exclusion
+- You will be able to demonstrate an understanding of social work theory, research and evidence, and evaluate how they inform interventions with service users including practice responses to the contexts of poverty and social exclusion